Department of Social Studies, University of Fiji, Fiji Review Article Received date:

 The practice of premarital sex is an individual choice; it is the decision of the parties to engage on it.
 The result of the study shows that Indo-Fijian and iTaukei women have different views on premarital sex .The respondents’ ethnicity, religion and cultural beliefs are the factors that affect their perception.
 The iTaukei women considered premarital sex acceptable in the society while Indo-Fijian women still promoting abstinence of sex before marriage.
 Based on this finding, the youth today need the necessary information for them to be safe once they become sexually active.
-Sexuality education is necessary in this university for the better understanding of the students.
+Comprehensive sexuality education is necessary for the young people to protect their health and well-being.
 The students can think critically about sexuality and relationships which can help them develop a good decision making skills that they can use throughout their lives.

 Based on the conclusions, the following are recommended: